Hippolyte Sebron

-Hippolyte Victor Valentin Sebron (21 August 1801, Caudebec-en-Caux - 1 September 1879, Paris) was a French landscape, cityscape and portrait painter.
+Hippolyte Victor Valentin Sebron (21 August 1801 - 1 September 1879) was a French landscape, cityscape and portrait painter.
 He was also a photographer and worked in pastels.

 Biography

+Sebron was born 21 August 1801 in Caudebec-en-Caux, France.
 He studied at the École des Beaux-arts.
 At first, he worked as a decorative painter.
 His first exhibition at the Salon came in 1825.
 Soon, he gained a reputation as a painter of interior portraits.
 Later, he became a student of Léon Cogniet.

 In 1827, while decorating the new Théâtre de l'Ambigu-Comique, he was taken as a student by Louis Daguerre and became a collaborator on Daguerre's popular theatre dioramas.

 After some time, he began to feel that he was not getting proper recognition, but chose to remain in the partnership, despite offers of permanent work in London during a trip to England.
 The break-up came when the French government awarded Daguerre an annual pension of 2,000 Francs for devising new techniques that Sebron felt were his ideas.
 He also claimed to have been entirely responsible for fourteen of the thirty dioramas created during his time with Daguerre.